cedricp/ddt4all/README.md

 ## How to install database ?

-Copy the  <ecus> directory from your DDT2000 database to the root of the sources tree and launch ddt4all.py, you are now ready to use it
+Copy the 'ecus' directory from your DDT2000 database to the root of the sources tree and launch ddt4all.py, you are now ready to use it

 ## How to compress XML files ?